Learners are innovative thinkers who are successful, confident, respectful and caring

 There are many ways in which students can become involved in the arts at our school.
 We offer instrumental music (band), handbells, choir and dramatic arts as well as a visual arts program.

-Our department has a strong tradition of fine choral music in Lethbridge and within the province.
+Choir 6, 7, and 8: Our department has a strong tradition of fine choral music in Lethbridge and within the province.
 We strive for an overall perception of the performer, the listener, the evaluator and the composer while developing musical skills and knowledge.
-Choral music allows one to express his/her inner self.
+Choral music allows one to express their inner self.
 Blend, harmony, intonation, vowel formation and theory are some of the skills students will develop through the year.
 Sharing music with others will be accomplished through performances held in our local community and in the province.

-Each June, a year-end festivity is planned for all Grade eight students.
+Each June, a year-end festivity is planned for all Grade 8 students.
 This activity will be held at a location determined by the school.
 There may be a cost to cover expenses.
-The event is restricted to grade eight students and their parents.
+The event is restricted to Grade 8 students and their parents.

 Students in French Immersion will receive instruction in Language Arts, Math, Science, Social Studies and Physical Education/Health in the French language.
 Students will be enrolled in English classes for Language Arts and two option courses.

-All lost articles are placed in the Lost and Found bin located across from the choir room.
+All lost articles are placed in a Lost and Found bin located in three areas within the school.
+Across the stairwell by the band room, outside the changerooms by the large gym and in the Grade 6 wing.
 Students should check these containers as well as contact the office for all lost articles.

 In the case of an emergency during the school day, students may use the classroom phone or report to the office and have an admin assistant assist him/her in making a call.

 Each student will be assigned a hall locker.
 The lockers will be used to store books, supplies, coats and gym equipment.
-Each locker will require a combination lock that will be provided by the office.
-If locks are lost, a $5.00 replacement fee will be charged to the student.
-Students should keep their locker combinations confidential, and should not leave sums of money or valuables in the lockers.
+Each locker will require a combination lock that will be provided by the school.
+Students should keep their locker combinations confidential and should not leave sums of money or valuables in the lockers.
 The school cannot be held responsible for articles lost or missing from lockers.

 Please Note: The administration reserves the right to enter lockers if there is a suspicion that lockers are being used for purposes other than storage of school supplies and personal clothing.
 The lockers and locks remain the property of the school.